Update: 30 March 2020

 During this period, we urge all Victorian children and their families to maintain their oral health by eating well, drinking tap water, and brushing twice a day with fluoride toothpaste.

-More information is available in the Eat Well, Drink Well, Clean Well brochure on the resources page.
+More information is available in the Eat Well, Drink Well, Clean Well and Information for Parents brochures on the resources page.

 Frequently asked questions: